My Counseling Approach

 You may feel uncertain, overwhelmed, or unsure where to begin.
 That’s a natural place to start.

-My role is to walk alongside you—to help you build the capacity, clarity, and confidence to move forward, even when the path ahead feels unclear.
+My role is to walk alongside you—to help you build the capacity, clarity, and confidence to move forward, while also creating a space where you feel seen, understood, and securely supported.

-With the right support, it is possible to experience greater peace, direction, and a more grounded sense of self as you move into the next chapter of your life.
+With the right support, it is possible to experience greater peace, stronger relationships, and a more grounded, secure sense of self.

 References: